 Each year, the Southern Foodways Alliance celebrates men and women whose lifework enriches Southern food culture.
-Five SFA awards and honors recognize these cultural standard bearers.
+Seven SFA awards and honors recognize these cultural standard bearers.

 The heroes of our cuisine are often unsung and uncelebrated women and men.
 Their considerable skills tend not to be rewarded with the type of fame and fortune that is increasingly part and parcel of the white tablecloth world of celebrity chefs and destination restaurants.